zettadb/cloudnative/cluster_docker/README.en.md

 * Files layout.
  There are the following files in this installation package:
- - kunlun_clustermgr.tar.gz, kunlun_mysql.tar.gz, kunlun_postgres.tar.gz : these are
+ - kunlun-cluster-manager.tar.gz, kunlun-storage.tar.gz, kunlun-server.tar.gz : these are
      the files for docker images, they are used to create the containers.
 User should download these docker image files from downloads.zettadb.com, and put them into this directory.
 In downloads.zettadb.com, these files are located in the